cmillani/cmillani.github.io/_posts/2022-02-12-terraforming-home-assistant.markdown

 }
 ```

-The `python` path was needed since ansible was trying to use python, which was not defined (ok, later I discovered that this is not an issue on newer ansible versions).
+The `ansible_python_interpreter` parameter was needed on `/etc/ansible/hosts` since ansible was trying to use `python`, and only `python3` was defined (ok, later I discovered that this is not an issue on newer ansible versions).
 Following Home Assistant Supervised [installation instructions](https://www.home-assistant.io/installation/linux#install-home-assistant-supervised) I started defining the playbook.

 During the process, I had to programmatically retrieve the url of the last version of a github package, [this blog post](https://gist.github.com/steinwaywhw/a4cd19cda655b8249d908261a62687f8) helped me achieve an one-liner to download:
 ```